 Future research directions consist of conducting a multivocal literature review by integrating the findings gathered from the grey literature with those of the white literature.
 It would be also interesting to conduct controlled experiments with existing AI-enhanced tools, to quantify the benefits they provide and to validate the observed connections with the TA problems and the investigated solutions.

-9. Acknowledgments
+11. Acknowledgments

+This research was funded by the Bavarian Ministry of Economic Affairs, Regional Development and Energy.
 We extend our deepest gratitude to the professionals who generously took the time to participate in our interviews.